 And it means that, like any other time you take out credit, you'll have to go through a credit check.

 Plus, a lot of insurers will also charge you a deposit if you want to pay monthly, so you might end up paying a pretty hefty lump sum anyway.

 In some cases, the amount of interest is like having a loan with a 40% APR.
 MoneySavingExpert once listed (the worst offenders.)

 But generally, the APR on paying monthly is between 15-35%.

 In some cases, it would be cheaper to take out a loan, use that to pay for your car insurance in one annual instalment, and then make repayments on the original loan.

-Even though your payments are monthly, your policy is technically a full annual one.
-And that means it's treated like an annual policy when you try to cancel it.
+With annual cover paid monthly, your policy is treated like an annual policy when you try to cancel it.

 When you cancel your car insurance, you usually have to pay an admin fee.
 And then you get a refund on the remaining months on your car insurance.